- Best Bollywood Movies Of 2018: Sanju, Padmaavat, Hichki & Others

 At the beginning of the film, it is made evident that PadMan has a generous dollops of fiction added to 'India's Menstrual Man' Arunachalam Muruganantham's life story.
 R. Balki's latest outing is based on the chapter, 'The Sanitary Man of Sacred Land' from Twinkle Khanna's book 'The Legend Of Lakshmi Prasad'.

-Taking some fabric from Twinkle's book and Muruganantham's life, the filmmaker weaves an intriguing story that's high on emotions and leaves you question the preposterous 'do and don'ts' surrounding around a natural process in a woman's body.
+PadMan is an engaging film which makes you question the preposterous 'do's and don'ts' around a natural process in a woman's body.

 Unlike the other Balki films, here it's the first half of the film where the narrative gets a tad jarred as preachiness seeps in a scene or two.
 The sluggish pace also dampens your interest a bit.
 However post interval, PadMan picks up pace with its crisp writing and wry humour and Lakshmi's journey becomes your own.